dvreeze/pagilaapp/README.md

 To go even further, this project also uses *Java Modules*.
 This enforces a chosen application architecture, and uses the module path rather than the class path, to avoid circular dependencies across modules, "split packages", version conflicts, etc. Typically, the Spring application uses the class path, though.
-Yet if a good set of integration tests (and unit tests) run on the module path, much has been achieved in benefitting from the Java Module system.
+Yet if a good set of integration tests (and unit tests) run on the module path rather than the class path, much has been achieved in benefitting from the Java Module system.

 The Java Module system really helps in catching several errors at an early stage.